-Student enrollment and management: To keep track of how many students have enrolled in your courses and collect fees based on memberships.
+- Student enrollment and management: Keep track of how many students have enrolled in your courses and collect fees based on membership.

-Quizzes/Polls: Using a quiz tool, you can easily integrate quizzes inside your courses.
+- Quizzes/Polls: You can easily integrate quizzes inside your courses using a quiz tool.
 You can make your courses more enjoyable and exciting for your students this way.
 You can use polls to ask your participants for feedback once they’ve completed the course.
-Of course, polls can be included in your courses at any moment during your course.
+Of course, polls can be included in your courses at any moment during the course.

-Payment gateway support: You’ll definitely want to sell your course and make money with it.
-So, when selecting an LMS plugin, make sure you can integrate suitable payment providers to complete purchase transactions (this option is available in all of the plugins in this guide).
+- Payment gateway support: You’ll definitely want to sell your course and make money with it.
+So, when selecting an LMS plugin, ensure you can integrate suitable payment providers to complete purchase transactions (this option is available in all of the plugins in this guide).